 Depending upon the technical aspects of your project, you might only need an SDK that can provide the above leaving workflows, manual exception handing, and final review to other applications.
 This would be a common scenario if you wish to add document automation to an existing software solution such as ERP or CRM systems.
 However, if you need to manage the full document automation process outside of your other systems, then you also should be on the lookout for software that adds the following: (5) user management such as the ability to direct specific documents and verification tasks to specific users; (6) a user interface to allow presentment of documents and tasks to users to verify and/or correct; and (7) workflow management to shepherd the process from capture of documents through manual verification and then output.

 Other elements that are commonly desired include: (8) reporting/analytics that allow you to understand the performance of the system in terms of both accuracy and throughput; and (9) application programming interfaces that include REST Services to support integration needs.

-How AI Is Used in Intelligent Capture and What to Examine
+How AI Is Used in Intelligent Document Processing and What to Examine

-How is Artificial Intelligence Used in Intelligent Capture?
+How is Artificial Intelligence Used in Intelligent Document Processing?

 The objective for using any machine learning is to automate a process with high precision without incurring the typical costs associated with manually analyzing data, constructing rules, measuring the results, optimizing the configuration and then maintaining the performance of the system over time.
 Instead, we expect machine learning to take over these complex, expensive tasks.